mozilla/anodejsholidayseason/localization/localization_part_3.md

         LC_MESSAGES
           messages.po

-We need a way to get strings in our PO files into our app at runtime.
+We need a way to get strings in our PO files into our application at runtime.
 There are a few ways you can do this.

-The first way, is to have **server side strings** and the `gettext` function provided by i18n-abide will work it's magik.
+The first way, is to have **server side strings** and the `gettext` function provided by i18n-abide will work it's magic.

-The second way, is to hav e**client side strings** and you'll include a gettext.js script in your code.
+The second way, is to have **client side strings** and you'll include a gettext.js script in your code.
 This is distributed with i18n-abide.

 **Both of these methods require** the strings to be in a **JSON** file format.
-The server side translation loads them on app startup, and the client side translation loads them via HTTP (or you can put them into your built and minified JavaScript).
+The server side translation loads them on application startup, and the client side translation loads them via HTTP (or you can put them into your built and minified JavaScript).

 Since this system is compatible with GNU Gettext, a third option for server side strings is to use [node-gettext](https://github.com/andris9/node-gettext).
 It's quite efficient for doing server side translation.
 We'll use the first option in this post.